 By Rabbi Craig Axler

-Rabbi Craig Axler leads Temple Isaiah in Fulton, Md.
+Rabbi Craig Axler is rabbi of Temple Isaiah in Fulton, Md.